filecoin-project/ref-fvm/CONTRIBUTING.md

 #### Current State

+1. Create a pull request which updates the [`version` in one or more `Cargo.toml` files](https://github.com/search?q=repo%3Afilecoin-project%2Fref-fvm+path%3ACargo.toml+%2F%5Eversion+%3D%2F&type=code).
+   - Title the PR `chore: release vX.Y.Z`
-1. On a release pull request creation, a [Release Checker](.github/workflows/release-check.yml) workflow will run.
+2. On such a release PR's creation, a [Release Checker](.github/workflows/release-check.yml) workflow will run.
 It will perform the following actions:
-    1. Extract the version from the modified `Cargo.toml` files.
-Process each crate in the workspace **independently**.
+    1. Extract the version from the modified `Cargo.toml` files, and process each crate in the workspace **independently**.
     2. Check if a git tag for the version, using the `crate_name@version` as the pattern, already exists.
 Continue only if it does not.
     3. Create a draft GitHub release with the version as the tag.
     4. Comment on the pull request with a link to the draft release.
     5. Run `cargo publish --dry-run` for the crate for which the release is proposed.
 2. On pull request merge, a [Releaser](.github/workflows/release.yml) workflow will run.
 It will perform the following actions:
-    1. Extract the version from the modified `Cargo.toml` files.
-Process each crate in the workspace **independently**.
+    1. Extract the version from the modified `Cargo.toml` files, and process each crate in the workspace **independently**.
     2. Check if a git tag for the version, using the `crate_name@version` as the pattern, already exists.
 Continue only if it does not.
     3. Check if a draft GitHub release with the version as the tag exists.
     4. If the draft release exists, publish it.
 Otherwise, create a new release with the version as the tag.
 3. **[MANUAL]** Run `cargo publish` for each crate that has been released in the [reverse dependency order](#crate-dependency-graph).
+   - You will need to be part of [fvm-create-owners](https://github.com/orgs/filecoin-project/teams/fvm-crate-owners) to do this per https://crates.io/crates/fvm.

 #### Known Limitations